Dr. Michael E. Kjelland

 Dr. Kjelland is both a Biologist and an Ecologist with over 15 years of research experience in Biology, Animal Science, Agriculture, Natural Resources Management, Wildlife and Fisheries Sciences, Ecology, Biotechnology, Genetics, and Reproductive Science, and Paleontology.
 Dr. Kjelland is active in the scientific community; teaches workshops; publishes in peer-reviewed scientific journals (more than 70 peer reviewed scientific journal publications), technical reports and government documents (n=9); several patents (with more pending approval); and numerous presentations at both national and international scientific conferences.

-Harrison Duran, paleontological excavation intern, is an undergraduate ecology and evolutionary biology student at the University of California Merced, having focused research on Pleistocene megafauna.
+Harrison Duran, field team leader, is an undergraduate ecology and evolutionary biology student at the University of California Merced, having focused research on Pleistocene megafauna.
 He serves on the board of the San Joaquin Paleontology Foundation and as curator at the Fossil Discovery Center of Madera County in Chowchilla, California.